svenmalvik/texte/ideas.md

 3. The developer is tired of switching job and decides to fight back

 4. The developer makes the leader's life hard and miserable until the leader finally quits his job.
-The developers takes over most of the leader's tasks.
+The developers gets most of the leader's tasks.

-5. Now the developer is the poor leader who gets faught and who's life becomes mierable.
+5. The developer now becomes the poor leader.

 # Inside a Developer’s Brain.